What Are the Complications of Heartburn and GERD?

 Does Barrett's Esophagus Cause Cancer?

-Barrett's esophagus may lead to the development of a type of esophageal cancer (adenocarcinoma) in some people.
-Less than 1% of people with Barrett's esophagus will develop esophageal adenocarcinoma each year.
-Because of the cancer risk, people with Barrett's esophagus need regular checkups of the esophagus.
+Barrett's esophagus may lead to esophageal cancer.
+That happens in less than 1% of people with Barrett's esophagus.
+But because of the cancer risk, people with Barrett's esophagus need regular checkups of their esophagus.

 What Are Strictures of the Esophagus?